10 March 2026

 Meditation on the mystery of Christ’s suffering.

 Some of the problem—other than my anti-Catholic bias—is the fact the Protestants I worshiped with, didn’t understand what meditation is.
-They thought all meditation was the eastern type, practiced by Hindus, Buddhists, Transcendental Meditation, and various pagan religions: You clear your mind as much as possible and think about nothing.
-Whereas meditation in the scriptures is all about thinking about God, and turning over in our minds the stuff he reveals to us.
+They thought all meditation was the eastern type, practiced by Hindus, Buddhists, Transcendental Meditation, and various pagan religions: You clear your mind as much as possible, think about nothing, and see how long you can keep it up.
+Whereas meditation in the scriptures is all about filling our minds—with God.
+We think about him, and turn over in our minds all the stuff he’s revealed to us.
 Usually stuff from the scriptures.
-And if that’s how you define meditation—and it’s supposed to be how we Christians define meditation—then my fellow Protestants did that a whole bunch; we just didn’t know to call it meditation.
+When that’s how you define meditation—and it’s supposed to be how we Christians define meditation—turns out my fellow Protestants do that a whole bunch!
+We just didn’t know to call it meditation.
 We let eastern pagans swipe the term right out from under us.

-But this wrong definition of what mystery means, still kinda permeates Protestant thinking.
-Look up “sacred mysteries” on the internet and you’ll find plenty of Protestants—and even some Catholics!—claiming mysteries are “profound truths which are beyond human understanding.”
-Yeah, they used to be beyond human understanding.
-Not anymore!
-Jesus revealed ’em.
-He figures we’re ready to know about them.
-So we can get to know them.
-And that is what meditating on them is all about.
-It’s not some weird intellectual exercise where we’re looking into the void and hoping this somehow makes us deeper people; it’s getting to know God.
+Thing is, the non-biblical definition of “mystery” regularly makes Protestants balk at meditation.
+Look up “sacred mysteries” on the internet and you’ll find plenty of Protestants—and even some Catholics!—claiming these mysteries are “profound truths beyond human understanding.”
+No they’re not.
+They used to be beyond human understanding; the Holy Spirit figured humanity was ready for them, so Jesus revealed ’em and the apostles explained ’em.
+Meditation on them isn’t some weird intellectual exercise where we look into the void and hope it makes us deeper people.
+It’s getting to know God.

 Hebrews 9.23-28 CSB